 Buddha Tooth Relic Temple

-The Buddha Tooth Relic Temple is a remarkable four-story temple.
+The Buddha Tooth Relic Temple is a remarkable 4-storey temple in Chinatown.
 When entering the gate, you’ll immediately notice the stunning main hall with its high ceiling.
 The bell tower and drum tower are on the same floor.
-However, the main focus for most visitors is the solid gold two-metre stupa on the fourth floor which is the Read More...
+However, the main focus for most visitors is the solid gold two-metre stupa on the fourth floor which Read More...

 - Address: 288 South Bridge Road, Singapore 058840